 '''

-from dataclasses import dataclass

 @dataclass

 class CustomItem:

 one_field: str

 another_field: int

 '''

 Note: Field types are not enforced at run time.

 attr.s objects

 attr.s() allows defining item classes with field names, so that item exporters can export all fields by default even if the first scraped object does not have values for all of them.